eclipse-researchlabs/brain-iot-tutorials/_tutorial/20-distributed.md

 We didn't visit this page in the `quickstart` tutorial because there was only a single host.
 {:.note}

 Now click the `Behaviours` tab and you'll see the Security Light Behaviours are already there.
-This is because the `system document` configured the BMS with these indexes.
+This is because the `system document` configured the BMS with the Security Light Example index.

 We will now install the Security Light Behaviours, each on a different node.